 Making money as a blogger while traveling is a dream job for many.
-But like most things in life, it’s hardly that simple.
-Making money with a blog is hard work — and can take years.
-Travel blogging isn’t the only option either.
-Other examples include food bloggers, mommy bloggers, fashion bloggers, and lifestyle bloggers.
+But like most things in life, it’s hardly simple.
+Earning a living with a blog is hard work — and can take years.
+A blog about travel isn’t the only option, other examples include food bloggers, mommy bloggers, fashion bloggers, and lifestyle bloggers.
 Income generally comes from advertising, affiliate sales, books, influencer projects, etc. But first you need to build an audience!

 Me!
 Check out my resources below about how to become a travel blogger.